 Gifts, Gifts & Fashion in Casco Viejo

-Casco Viejo is small—just 40 acres—but it carries the cultural weight of a country.
+Casco Viejo (also known as San Felipe) is small—just 40 acres—but it carries the cultural weight of a country.
 When you think of a tourist destination, you imagine authentic experiences and meaningful keepsakes, and Casco delivers.
 From handmade textiles to artisan jewelry, Casco Viejo fashion and gifts reflect Panama’s rich identity.
 In Panama, authenticity begins with the Indigenous people whose craftsmanship spans generations.

 Casco Viejo Fashion and Gifts: A Story Woven by Hand